 Keep crackers by your bed so you can eat a little before you get up

-Heartburn Gastroesophageal Reflux (GERD) GERD (acid reflux) is a disease caused by your stomach contents and stomach acid flowing back up your esophagus.
+Heartburn Gastroesophageal Reflux Disease (GERD) GERD (acid reflux) is a disease caused by your stomach contents and stomach acid flowing back up your esophagus.
 Your esophagus is the tube that connects your throat to your stomach.
-Reflux... read more (a burning pain in your chest) is common in pregnancy.
+Acid reflux... read more (a burning pain in your chest) is common in pregnancy.
 Heartburn is caused by stomach acid going back up your esophagus (the tube that carries food from your mouth to your stomach).

 To lessen heartburn, try the following: